-• Carol Gladstone, Commissioner, DCAMM

-Carol Gladstone was appointed by Governor Baker as Commissioner of DCAMM on February 26, 2015.
-She has more than 35 years of experience in both public and private real estate development and project management.

-• Paul M. Crowley, Deputy Commissioner for Real Estate, DCAMM Paul M. Crowley is DCAMM Deputy Commissioner for Real Estate, with responsibility for leading the agency's real estate acquisition, disposition, and leasing efforts.
-He has held several executive-level real estate and asset management positions in the private and not-for-profit sectors.

-- Nick Tsaparlis, Deputy Director for Asset Management, DCAMM Nick Tsaparalis is Deputy Director for Asset Management and serves as Board Secretary for the Asset Management Board.
-In that role, he is responsible for compiling annual reports to the AMB on project performance. - Abi Vladeck, Senior Project Manager, DCAMM Abi Vladeck is a Senior Project Manager in the DCAMM Office of Real Estate Management, where she handles large, complex disposition projects on behalf of the agency.
+- Carol Gladstone, Commissioner, DCAMM Carol Gladstone was appointed by Governor Baker as Commissioner of DCAMM on February 26, 2015.
+She has more than 35 years of experience in both public and private real estate development and project management. - Paul M. Crowley, Deputy Commissioner for Real Estate, DCAMM Paul M. Crowley is DCAMM Deputy Commissioner for Real Estate, with responsibility for leading the agency's real estate acquisition, disposition, and leasing efforts.
+He has held several executive-level real estate and asset management positions in the private and not-for-profit sectors. - Nick Tsaparlis, Deputy Director for Asset Management, DCAMM Nick Tsaparalis is Deputy Director for Asset Management and serves as Board Secretary for the Asset Management Board.
+In that role, he is responsible for compiling annual reports to the AMB on project performance. - Abi Vladeck, Director of Public-Private Development, DCAMM Abi Vladeck is DCAMM's Director of Public-Private Development, handling large, complex disposition projects on behalf of the agency.
 Ms. Vladeck has over ten years of experience in public sector capital planning and real estate. - Daniel Cordeau, Leasing Director, DCAMM Daniel Cordeau joined the Division of Capital Asset Management (DCAMM) as Director of Leasing in August 2020.
 He came to this position with over 30 years of experience in the private real estate market.
 Dan manages a team responsible for transactions (new space acquisition, relocation or renewing, closing) related to over 500 leased premises throughout the Commonwealth. - Natalie Sawyer, General Counsel, DCAMM Natalie Sawyer serves as DCAMM General Counsel, providing legal advice and assistance to the agency with respect to real estate acquisitions, dispositions, contracts, claims and disputes.
 Prior to joining DCAMM, Ms. Sawyer spent over 15 years practicing in both the private and public sectors. - Freya Bernstein, Deputy General Counsel, DCAMM Freya Bernstein has practiced law for over 35 years in both the private and public sectors, including at law firms, financial institutions, corporations and with government agencies, concentrating in commercial real estate development, finance and loan restructure.
 She has served as DCAMM Deputy General Counsel since 2004.